 When going to the polling station it helps to take your polling card with you.
 However if you forget your polling card you will still be able to vote.
 You do not need to take your poll card with you.

-Staff at your polling station on polling day will ask you to confirm your name and address and will then hand you your ballot paper.
+Staff at your polling station on polling day will ask you to confirm your name and address so they can check you are registered to vote.
+They will then ask to see your accepted Voter ID once this has been checked and your identity confirm they will hand you your ballot paper.

-Voters with a physical or visual impairment who are unable to mark their own paper can be assisted by one of the presiding officers.
+Voters with a physical or visual impairment who are unable to mark their own paper can be assisted by one of the presiding officers or a companion.

 When you arrive at the polling station, staff will ask you to confirm your name and address.
 They will then check that you are registered and hand you a ballot paper.
 They can also help you understand how to fill in your ballot paper.